The story of a young woman's brief life, her brutal murder, and the world that moves on without her

 Her story becomes inscribed upon our minds, so rich with poetic expressions and prosaic sentences that it is ultimately difficult to comprehend all the horror, since it is wrapped in such powerful words. ...
 Sara Stridsberg's The Antarctic of Love is this year's most poignant book - LitteraturMagazinet

-Sara Stridsberg, born in 1972, is a writer and playwright.
-Her first novel Happy Sally was published in 2004, and her break-through came two years later with the publication of The Faculty of Dreams, her second novel, the English translation of which was longlisted for the Booker International Prize in 2019.
-Her latest novel, Darling River, was published in 2010.
-She has been shortlisted for the prestigious August Prize three times, most recently in 2012 for her collection of plays, Medealand and other plays.
+Sara Stridsberg, born in 1972, is a writer, playwright and former member of the Swedish Academy.
+Her first novel, Happy Sally, was published in 2004, and her break-through came two years later with the publication of The Faculty of Dreams, her second novel, the English translation of which was longlisted for the Booker International Prize in 2019.
+Her novels have been translated into 25 languages, and she has been shortlisted for the prestigious August Prize three times, including in 2012 for her collection of plays, Medealand and Other Plays.
 She lives in Stockholm.